Christianity in Georgia (country)

-In 2020, 85.84% of the population in Georgia adhered to Christianity (mainly Georgian Orthodox), 11% were Muslim, 0.1% were Jewish, 0.04% were Baháʼí and 3% had no religious beliefs.
-Other religious groups include Jehovah's Witnesses and Yazidis.
+In 2020, 85.84% of the population in Georgia adhered to Christianity (mainly Georgian Orthodox, also Armenian, Catholic, Protestant, and others, such as Spiritual Christians, Jehovah's Witnesses, and Latter-day Saints), 11% were Muslim, 0.1% were Jewish, 0.04% were Baháʼí and 3% had no religious beliefs.
+Other religious groups include Yazidis.
 Orthodox churches serving other non-Georgian ethnic groups, such as Russians and Greeks, are subordinate to the Georgian Orthodox Church.

-A Pew Research Center study about religion and education around the world in 2016, found that between the various Christian communities, Georgia ranks as the third highest nation in terms of Christians who obtain a university degree in institutions of higher education (57%).
+A Pew Research Center study on religion and education around the world in 2016 found that, among majority-Christian countries, Georgia ranked third in university degree attainment at 57%.